Calcium Side Effects: Constipation, Bloating, and Safety Questions Explained

 What often helps is switching the form, taking smaller amounts more often during the day, or taking calcium with meals.
 Calcium carbonate tends to cause more gastrointestinal side effects than calcium citrate.
 Higher supplemental calcium may also raise kidney stone concerns, and calcium can interfere with the absorption of some medicines.

-If you are comparing products, our guides on calcium supplements and how to read a supplement label can help you make sense of what you are buying.
+If you are comparing products, our guides on calcium supplements, how to read a supplement label, and the Calcium Form and Meal-Timing Matrix can help you make sense of what you are buying.

 What is clearly known